orangemn6/docs/content/school/biology/cell-membrane-transport.md

 Xylem is made of dead cells stacked on top of each other, called sclerenchyma.
 Xylem flows from roots to shoots.

 Phloem is made of (living) parenchyma.
 The cells need to be living because translocation requires pumping.
-The parenchyma cells in phloem are called sieve tubes and have no organelles.
-They all have a companion cell which they share the organelles with.
+The parenchyma cells in phloem are called sieve tubes and have no [[organelles-info-chart|organelles]].
+They all have a companion cell which they share the [[organelles-info-chart|organelles]] with.
 Sieve tubes are stacked on top of each other and have porous sieve plates on each end where they connect to the next tube.
 This allows nutrients to slow through them.
 Phloem flows from source to sink.
 Tubers are used as a source when necessary.

 In symplast transport, things move through the plasmodesmata.
 It is the simplest way.
 (Symplast way) The Apoplast method is going through cell walls and cell membranes and can only be done by certain molecules.
 (O2, CO2, H2O)